-· In the initialization, all sums and count variables are set to zero via sum\ and cnt\ are vectors (e.g. vector<int> sum etc.).
-The assign(N,X) command sets elements 0 to N-1 of the vector to value X. After that, the file is opened and the header line is read.
+In the initialization, all sums and count variables are set to zero via sum\ and cnt\ are vectors (e.g. vector<int> sum etc.).
+The assign(N,X) command sets elements 0 to N-1 of the vector to value X.